Maureen Johnson: Literary career

-Truly Devious (Katherine Tegen Books, 2018) is the first in a trilogy of mystery novels to follow Stevie Bell, a true crime aficionado set to begin studies at the exclusive yet ideal-minded Ellingham Academy in the remote mountains of Vermont, where she's prepared to put her mind to one primary goal: solving one of the great unsolved crimes of American history.
-The second novel, The Vanishing Stair, was published January 2019.
-The third and concluding novel of the trilogy, The Hand on the Wall, was published January 2020.
+Truly Devious (Katherine Tegen Books, 2018) is the first in a trilogy of mystery novels to follow Stevie Bell.
+The second novel, The Vanishing Stair, was published January 2019 and the third and concluding novel of the trilogy, The Hand on the Wall, was published January 2020.
 A fourth novel, and the series' first standalone title, The Box in the Woods was released in June 2021.
 A fifth novel, and again a standalone title, Nine Liars was released in December 2022.

 Social media presence, advocacy, and activism

 Johnson has maintained a personal website about her work and experiences as an author since 2005, with blog entries dating as far back as August of that year.
 In June 2008, she joined then new micro-blogging platform Twitter as one of its early users, where she has likened her many posts about everything from the news of the day to searching the town of Guildford for a baking pan to the habit she had developed of leaving post-it notes around for others to read while working in theater productions.